 CLICK HERE to view our SEND Report for 2019/20.

 Who do I contact to discuss SEND at Archbishop Holgate’s School?

-The Special Educational Needs Co-ordinator (SENDCo) is Mrs Lucy Nicol.
+The Special Educational Needs Co-ordinator (SENDCo) is Miss Holmes.
 She is able to discuss the provision available for students with SEND at the school.

 How does Archbishop Holgate’s School organise support for students with SEND?

-Miss McDermott (Deputy Head) and Mrs Nicol (SENDCo) work closely together to identify students with SEND and co-ordinate all provision and support for these students within the school.
+Mr Furniss (Deputy Head) and Miss Holmes (SENDCo) work closely together to identify students with SEND and co-ordinate all provision and support for these students within the school.

 What support is available?

 Support needs and provision will be decided upon in consultation with the SENDCo, parents/carers and students.
 All support will be tailored to meet the needs of students based on the school’s mission statement of values, care and achievement; Christian values, care for the individual and maximum achievement for each student.